-An SEList places very tight restrictions on the number of elements in a block: Unless a block is the last block, then that block contains at least b-1 and at most b+1 elements.
+An SEList places very tight restrictions on the number of elements in a block: Unless a block is the last block, then that block contains at least b - 1 and at most b + 1 elements.
 This means that, if an SEList contains n elements, then it has at most blocks.
-The BDeque for each block contains an array of length b+1 but, for all blocks except the last, at most a constant amount of space is wasted in this array.
+The BDeque for each block contains an array of length b + 1 but, for all blocks except the last, at most a constant amount of space is wasted in this array.
 The remaining memory used by a block is also constant.
-This means that the wasted space in an SEList is only O(b+n/b).
-By choosing an appropriate value of b (ideally in $\Theta(\sqrt{n})$) we can make the space-overhead of an SEList approach the $\Omega(\sqrt{n})$ lower bound.
+This means that the wasted space in an SEL ist is only O(b + n/b).
+By choosing a value of b within a constant factor of \sqrt{n} we can make the space-overhead of an SEL ist approach the \sqrt{n} lower bound given in Section 2.6.2.

-$$n/(b-1)+1=O(n/b)$$
+$$n/(b-1) + 1 = O(n/b)$$